-The mystery started in late June when lower Chesapeake Bay fishermen came upon the grisly sight — tens of thousands of dead menhaden floating on the greenish-brown swells of the Bay.
+Lower Chesapeake Bay fishermen came upon the grisly sight in late June 2014, tens of thousands of dead menhaden floating on the greenish-brown swells of the Bay.
 Most of the small, silvery fish were missing their heads and tails.

 Another fisherman, Capt.
 David, reported a similar scene, thousands of dead menhaden.
 He was by Cape Henry near the northeast corner of Virginia Beach, Virginia.
 The line of floating fish stretched at least 15 miles.